-Here at the 1000Hour HQ office, we like to have a little sticky beak into what products live in our staff’s makeup bags.
-This month, we’re peaking into the newbie in the office, Content Specialist, Sinead.
+Here at the 1000Hour HQ office, we like to have a little sticky beak into what products live in our staff’s makeup kits.
+This month, we’re peeking into the newbie in the office, Content Specialist, Sinead.

 Go-To Face Hero – My absolute favourite of all the oils and serums I own and I’m sucker for anything peach coloured.

 Tatcha Water Cream – I’m obsessed with this incredible Japanese skincare brand.
 This cream almost feels like I’m wearing nothing at all but with all the benefits.

 The Ordinary Foundation Serum – This foundation has been a personal favourite for a while now.
 It’s light weight, dewy and gives me that perfect glow.

 Eye of Horus Goddess Mascara – I have recently converted to this incredible mascara and I won’t be turning back.
 It’s perfectly pigmentated, doesn’t smuge and gives my lashes that added volume.
 Oh, it’s vegan and cruelty free!
 Yay for clean beauty.